-If you haven’t completed Part 3, please do that before you get to this one.
+If you haven’t completed week 3, please do that before you get to this one.
 And take your time!
 There is no rush.
 These posts will remain on the site for you to reference.
 If you use Pinterest, you can pin these to a board for easy access.

 Create new outfits

 With the clutter removed you might be amazed at the outfit combinations you never noticed.
 Every time I go through this process I always find a new way to wear something or rediscover a favorite old piece.

 To guide you, use your curated Pinterest boards and your lifestyle diagram.
 Try to recreate a few of the looks for each of your categories.
 You don’t need to completely copy it, just be inspired by some of the looks you pinned.

 A good tip to consider is to use Pinterest as a search engine.
 Say you have a pair of black jeans.
 Simple type “black jean outfits” into Pinterest and be amazed at how many ideas you’ll get.

 Remember to use your entire wardrobe.
 Break up “sets,” and incorporate pieces you are saving for a yet to be schedule special occasion.
 Take pictures of your outfit options and keep them on your phone so they are at your fingertips when you need a reminder.